ncoghlan/pulpdist/doc/configuration.rst

 * each remote tree is provided by a particular remote source
 * each remote source is provided by a particular remote server
-* these settings are combined with the appropriate site settings to create raw tree definitions that are uploaded to the server
+* these settings are combined with the appropriate site settings to create raw repo definitions that are uploaded to the server
-* details of the original settings are stored in the raw tree metadata, allowing them to be exported again if necessary
+* details of the original settings are stored in the raw repo metadata, allowing them to be exported again if necessary
-* additional raw trees can be defined and are passed directly to the Pulp server
+* additional raw repos can be defined and are passed directly to the Pulp server

 The current format doesn't allow for the definition of alternative sources for